Last Updated: February 2026

 Electrical fuses automatically turn off the power when there is a problem.
 The fuse includes thin metal filaments that burn out or blow to reduce the risk of fire or additional circuits being affected.
 There are three main reasons a fuse might blow.

-2. Faulty appliances – Households appliances with bad wiring, loose connections, or that are malfunctioning can cause electrical imbalances that impact electrical needs.
+- Faulty appliances – Household appliances with bad wiring, loose connections, or that are malfunctioning can cause electrical imbalances that impact electrical needs.
 If the same fuse continues to blow, locate which appliances may be on that circuit.

 You can always count on emergency residential electrical service when the power is out.